 According to Mr. Hoang Van Nhat, Vice Chairman of the People's Committee of Che La commune, the tanks have helped households in difficult circumstances access and use a stable and hygienic water source, contributing to ensuring health and improving people's lives.

-To ensure effectiveness and purpose, the decentralized domestic water support program in Che La commune has been implemented according to a strict process.
+To ensure effectiveness and proper purpose, the decentralized domestic water support program in Che La commune has been implemented according to a strict process.
 With a total budget allocated for the period 2021 - 2024 of 873 million VND, the commune has assigned officials in charge of villages to conduct surveys and assess the actual needs of households in the commune, especially focusing on families in difficult circumstances and lacking domestic water.
 As of September 2024, the Program has successfully supported 291 households/13 villages in the area.

-In Dai Thang village, Na Chi commune, as soon as the government's policy was announced to support capital for poor and near-poor households to build houses under Project 5, the National Target Program for Sustainable Poverty Reduction, Mr. Hoang Van Hieu's family was very excited and happy to be on the list of beneficiaries.
+In Dai Thang village, Na Chi commune, as soon as the government's policy was issued to support capital for poor and near-poor households to build houses under Project 5, the National Target Program for Sustainable Poverty Reduction, Mr. Hoang Van Hieu's family was very excited and happy to be on the list of beneficiaries.

 After completing the procedures, in addition to the capital of 44 million VND from Project 5, the National Target Program for Sustainable Poverty Reduction, to have funds to build the house, his family went to the Social Policy Bank to borrow 50 million VND and borrowed the rest from relatives.
 After 3 months of construction, the house was completed last September.
 The house was newly built on a land area of 63 m2, built with bricks and covered with corrugated iron roof.